JammuGenocide/JammuGenocide/README.md

 -->

-The Jammu genocide is project to collect and save the data, information, testimonies and media about Jammu Genocide.
+A project to collect and save the data, information, testimonies and media about Muslim Jammu genocide carried out by the Dogra state in 1947 in J&K.

 ![Times of London](https://github.com/JammuGenocide/PressCoverage/blob/main/timesoflondon1948%20(1).jpeg)